dgillen/timeseries/weeks/week10-practitioner/README.md

 * **Challenges**: What are some key challenges in applying these packages?
 * **Additional Packages** Review [MaxBenChrist's excellent summary of time series packages](https://github.com/MaxBenChrist/awesome_time_series_in_python) & select a few that look most promising to try next and state why?

+## Course Objectives Addressed

+By learning to apply the above python packages to various times series analysis, we've addressed the **11th Course Objective**: Apply various python packages to solve tangential time series problems such as anomaly detection